A hub for global knowledge

 - Control and Incentive Systems.
 Redesigning HR processes, incentives and internal accounting procedures to embed the metrics and targets related to the grand challenges.

-Leonardo has developed a number of multidisciplinary and collaborative research programs leveraging the networks of collaborations with Research Centres within Imperial College and within the GOLDEN community.
+The Leonardo Centre has developed a number of multidisciplinary and collaborative research programmes using its relationship with research centres within Imperial College and the GOLDEN community.

-Additionally, each research program builds and expands on the digital datasets of sustainability initiatives’ impact on financial performance and stakeholder perception.
+Each research programme builds and expands on the digital datasets of the impact of sustainability initiatives on financial performance and stakeholder perception.

-These programs address a variety of fundamental research questions related to the transition toward sustainable and inclusive models of the business enterprise.
-They are all linked to business evolution streams shaping the research agenda.
+The research programmes address a variety of fundamental questions related to the transition toward sustainable and inclusive business models.

 Some examples include:

-- What are the models of governance that optimize both financial performance and stakeholder satisfaction, given the industry and institutional context?
+- Which models of governance optimise both financial performance and stakeholder satisfaction?

-- What are the most effective leadership development and cultural change approaches to centre the organization on stakeholder value creation?
+- What are the most effective approaches to leadership development and cultural change?

-- How can the interests of stakeholders be fully embedded in the content and process of corporate and functional strategy?
+- How can the interests of stakeholders be incorporated into corporate and functional strategy?

-- How to create product, process and business innovation systems, at the firm and ecosystem levels, capable to adapt to the evolution of interests and needs by all the key groups of stakeholders?
+- How to create product, process and business innovation systems, capable of adapting to the interests and needs of all key stakeholder groups?

-The Co-Laboratories operate as a global cross-disciplinary cooperative platform, bringing together experts from academia, business and policy to share, co-design and assess the generative impacts of alternative models of enterprise, for individual, organizational and societal well-being.
+The Centre Co-Laboratories operate as a global cross-disciplinary cooperative platform, bringing together experts from academia, business and policy.
+They enable the participants to share, co-design and assess the impact of sustainability orientated business models.

-The aim of the Leonardo Co-Lab is, thus, to help senior executives re-think the purpose and role of their company, supporting the charting of a transformational journey through a series of thematic workshops along a three year programme.
-Themes will be collectively selected by participants and academics.
+The aim of the Co-Laboratories is to help senior executives rethink the purpose and role of their companies, supporting them through a series of thematic workshops as part of a three-year programme.

 - Journey focus